Remotepad

 Risk management is crucial to running a successful business.
 The problem is, as your business grows, so too does your number of employees.
 As your number of employees grows, the greater your legal liabilities become.

-Therefore, the burden of keeping up with your legislative requirements can become a hassle that pulls you away from your key priorities.
+Therefore, keeping up with your legislative requirements can become a hassle that pulls you away from your key priorities.
 This is why many businesses have started using PEO risk management.

-By engaging with a PEO (Professional Employer Organization), companies are able to reduce their liability through improved workers’ compensation, tax compliance, and risk management.
+Companies can reduce their liability by engaging with a PEO (Professional Employer Organization) through improved workers’ compensation, tax compliance, and risk management.

-To give you a full breakdown of how it works, here is your employer’s guide to PEO and risk management.
+To fully summarize how it works, here is your employer’s guide to PEO and risk management.

 How Does a PEO Arrangement Work?

 When a company hires a PEO, they will sign into a co-employment agreement.
-Meaning that both the PEO and client company have an employment relationship with the workers.
+The PEO and client company have an employment relationship with the workers.

-The PEO becomes the employer of record — they assume much of the responsibilities for the business of employment, such as risk management, benefits administration, payroll, and employee tax compliance.
+The PEO becomes the employer of record — they assume much of the responsibilities for the employment business, such as risk management, benefits administration, payroll, and employee tax compliance.

-Meanwhile, the client company retains full responsibility for managing their employees day-to-day activities in the workplace.
+Meanwhile, the client company retains full responsibility for managing their employees’ day-to-day workplace activities.
 They are also still in control of who they hire and how much they pay them.

 Effectively, the difference is the client simply no longer handles the administrative responsibilities for their employees, such as payroll, workers’ compensation, and tax.
 Instead, these duties are outsourced to the PEO.